Peregrines photos are from 2011 and 2016. At that time Dorothy & E2, and the Hope & E2, were the pairs at the Cathedral of Learning.

-In March Pittsburgh’s peregrines engage in courtship rituals that cement their pair bond.
+In late winter and early spring Pittsburgh’s peregrines engage in courtship rituals that cement their pair bond.

-Early in the breeding season ledge displays may take place elsewhere but as egg-laying time approaches the pair performs them at the nest.
-You’ll see these activities on the Gulf Tower and Cathedral of Learning falconcams.
+Early in the breeding season ledge displays are generally brief and may take place away from the nestcams but as egg-laying approaches the pair spends longer and longer periods together at the nest.

 The male has a ritual that he does alone.
-In it, he tries to entice his mate to join him at the nest by swaggering onto the ledge and walking to the scrape with a high stepping tip-toe gait.
-He then stands in the scrape, high on his legs but with his head bowed, and calls to his mate.
+He zooms to the nest and tries to entice his mate to join him by swaggering and walking with a high stepping tippy-toe gait.
+He stands high on his legs with his head bowed, and calls to his mate.
 (E2 is doing that in the snapshot above.)
-The male makes scraping motions with this feet, then pauses and looks at the female as if to say, “Will you join me?”
+The male also makes scraping motions with this feet as if he is digging the “scrape” where she will lay her eggs.
+He pauses and looks at the female as if to say, “Will you join me?”

-When the female joins the male at the nest the pair engages in a mutual ledge display like the one Dorothy and E2 are doing above at the Cathedral of Learning in 2010.
-In this ceremony they bow low together over the scrape and say “ee-chup, ee-chup,” bowing repeatedly.
-(The “scrape” is the bowl they make in the gravel where she’ll lay her eggs.)
+When the female joins the male at the nest the pair engages in a mutual ledge display like the one Dorothy and E2 are doing at top at the Cathedral of Learning in 2010.
+In this ceremony they bow low together over the scrape (nest bowl) saying “ee-chup, ee-chup.”

-In mid-winter when peregrines first begin this ritual the bowing may last for only 10 seconds.
-In March when the female is only days away from egg-laying, the ceremony lasts longer and becomes more intimate.
-The pair calls softly and twists their heads to opposite sides while they bow.
-Sometimes they even touch beaks.
+In mid-winter when peregrines first begin this ritual the bowing may last for only mere seconds.
+In March when the female is only days away from egg-laying, the ceremony can last 5-10 minutes and is more intimate.
+The pair calls softly and twists their heads to opposite sides.
+Sometimes they touch beaks.

-Click here for a video of a mutual ledge display by Hope and E2 on 8 March 2016.
-See how low she bows?
-(She’s the larger bird on the right.)
+Here’s a video of a quick ledge display in fall, 1 November 2019, by Terzo and Morela.
+Terzo arrives first.
+Morela is the larger bird on the left.
 Listen to them “ee-chup.”

 (photos from the National Aviary’s falconcam at the Cathedral of Learning)